FIND OUT MORE ABOUT THE WORK BEING DONE BY SOUTHLAND'S CATCHMENT GROUPS HERE

 Number of members in the CG

-The group has 12 core members that form a Steering Group, and a wider group that attend events and are kept up to date with what the group is doing.
+The group has 12 core members that form a Steering Group, and a wider group of 90 people that attend events and are kept up to date with what the group is doing.
 All have a passion for strong thriving communities.

 Date the Catchment Group started